leilahojat/leilahojat/content/authors/admin/_index.md

 title: Leila S. Hojat
 ---

-I am an Assistant Professor of Medicine within the Division of Infectious Diseases and HIV Medicine at Case Western Reserve University School of Medicine.
+I'm an Assistant Professor of Medicine within the Division of Infectious Diseases and HIV Medicine at Case Western Reserve University School of Medicine.
 I also serve as Director of the Antimicrobial Stewardship Program for University Hospitals Cleveland Medical Center.
 My research interests include hospital epidemiology, treatment of bacterial infections, and antimicrobial resistance.
 I am passionate about antimicrobial stewardship as a means of providing high value, equitable patient care, and to that end, I am seeking to develop a stronger background in health care analytics and informatics.

 I have been heavily involved in both clinical and research aspects of COVID-19 management since the beginning of the pandemic.
 Currently, I am involved in developing a multidisciplinary outpatient center for treatment of patients with post-acute COVID symptoms.

-My personal interests include sustainability, social and economic disparities, animal rights and environmental advocacy, and mindfulness and self-care.
-I enjoy all things concerning cats, crafts, and Jedi.
+My personal interests include sustainability, social and economic justice, animal and environmental advocacy, mindfulness, and self-care.
+I enjoy all things concerning cats and crafts.

 I love connecting with others with similar interests, so please feel free to reach out to connect on any of these topics!

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/CV_12_20.pdf" "newtab" >}}curriculum vitae{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/CV_12_20.pdf" "newtab" >}}CV{{< /staticref >}}.